-The Lower Division program of the Hutchins School fulfills, with the exception of mathematics, all Sonoma State University lower-division General Education requirements.
-Upon completion of the Lower Division General Education program in Hutchins, students may elect to continue in the program as a Liberal Studies Major, or they may transfer into another Arts and Humanities or Social Science major (or at any point in the program.
-The Lower Division program consists of four interdisciplinary seminars of 12 units each, taken successively as follows:
+Upon completion of the Hutchins General Education coursework, students may continue in the Hutchins School to earn a Liberal Studies degree, or they may transfer into another Arts and Humanities or Social Science major (or at any point in the program).
+Freshman and Sophomore coursework consists of four interdisciplinary seminars of 12 units each, taken successively as follows:

-LIBS 101: The Human Enigma (offered in Fall)
+LIBS 101: The Human Enigma (Freshman class; offered in Fall semesters)

-LIBS 102: In Search of Self (offered in Spring)
+LIBS 102: In Search of Self (Freshman class; offered in Spring semesters)

-LIBS 201: Exploring the Unknown (offered in Fall)
+LIBS 201: Exploring the Unknown (Sophomore class; offered in Fall semesters)

-LIBS 202: Challenge and Response (offered in Spring)
+LIBS 202: Challenge and Response (Sophomore class; offered in Spring semesters)

-Each seminar is made up of 15 students and a professor.
-Learning proceeds by a process of reading, writing, and discussion, in which all students are urged to take an active part.
-There are generally four to six sections of each seminar offered simultaneously, so that each seminar is part of a larger learning community that meets together once a week for lectures, field trips, labs, and other group projects.
+Each seminar is made up of 14 to 15 students and an instructor.
+Learning proceeds by a process of reading, writing, and round-table discussion, in which all students must take an active part.
+There are generally five sections of each seminar offered at simultaneous times, so that each seminar section is part of a larger community that meets once a week for lectures, films, field trips, labs, and other group projects.

-Strongly emphasizing excellence in written communication, the lower-division program includes extensive writing projects and regular tutorials.
-The emphasis throughout is on the critical examination of contemporary problems in their historical contexts.
-Each student is expected to arrive at conclusions that result from personal reflection and exploration of the ideas of major thinkers in diverse fields.
-At the end of every semester, the student receives an official grade, which can be either a traditional letter grade (A-F) or credit or no credit, depending on the grading option the student has selected during class registration (LIBS 101 is exclusively credit/no credit, as this eases the pressure on Freshman students transitioning into this unique program.
+Strongly emphasizing excellence in written communication, Hutchins' Freshman and Sophomore coursework includes extensive writing projects and regular tutorials.
+Students are expected to arrive at conclusions that result from personal reflection and exploration of the ideas of great thinkers in diverse fields.
+At the end of every semester, the student receives an official grade, which can be either a traditional letter grade (A-F) or credit or no credit, depending on the grading option the student has selected during registration.
+At this time, LIBS 101 is exclusively credit/no credit, as this eases the pressure on Freshman students transitioning into this unique program.

 Drawing on material about small-scale societies, ancient Greek culture, and contemporary civilizations, this course concentrates—within a comparative framework—on the development of cultural values, the concept of human nature, the growth of self-awareness, and the emergence of scientific and abstract thought.

-LIBS 202: Challenge of Response in the Modern World (12 units in the Spring Semester)
+LIBS 202: Challenge of Response in the Modern World (12 units)

 This course is an examination of modern accomplishments and prolems that have derived from several sources: the 18th century mechanical models, the Scientific and Industrial Revolutions, and rise of modern economic theories.
 Asking how it is possible in the 21st century to live a moral life, the course examines the rise of individualism, the tension between personal and social values, the problems of poverty and the distribution of wealth, and the multiple consequences of modern technology.

-GE Laboratory Requirement fulfilled by completion of four semesters in the lower-division program.
+GE Laboratory Requirements will be fulfilled by the completion of four semesters in Hutchins' Freshman and Sophomore program.